salmanmkc/Workflow-Satisfiability-Problem/readme.md

-Here is a suggested README for your workflow satisfiability problem solution:

----

 # Workflow Satisfiability Problem (WSP) Solver

 This repository contains a Python implementation of a solver for the Workflow Satisfiability Problem (WSP).
 The solution leverages Google OR-Tools and Constraint Programming (CP) to handle various constraints efficiently.